-During 2021, our Compensation Committee was composed of Mr. R. Lawrence Van Horn (Chair), Dr. Robert J. Kammer, and Ms. Teresa F. Sparks.
-Upon Dr. Kammer's resignation from the Board in March 2022, Mr. Perry J. Sternberg, who joined the Board in March 2022, was appointed to the Compensation Committee.
+During 2022, our Compensation Committee was composed of Mr. R. Lawrence Van Horn (Chair), Ms. Teresa F. Sparks, Mr. Perry J. Sternberg, and Dr. Robert J. Kammer until his resignation from the Board in March 2022.
 Our Board has affirmatively determined that each member who serves on the Compensation Committee is independent under applicable Nasdaq Marketplace Rules and satisfies all other qualifications under Nasdaq Marketplace Rules and the applicable rules of the SEC.
-The Compensation Committee held four meetings in 2021.
+The Compensation Committee held four meetings in 2022.

-The Compensation Committee acts pursuant to a written charter that has been adopted by the Board, which is available for review on the Investors section of the Company's website, www.harrowinc.com, under Corporate Governance.
+The Compensation Committee acts pursuant to a written charter that has been adopted by the Board, which is available for review on the Investors section of the Company's website, www.harrow.com, under Corporate Governance.
 The responsibilities of the Compensation Committee include reviewing and making recommendations to our Board concerning the compensation and benefits of our executive officers, including our Chief Executive Officer, and directors, overseeing the administration of our stock option and employee benefits plans, and reviewing general policies relating to compensation and benefits.